ulixee/platform/cloud/docs/overview/configuration.md

 A CloudNode will listen on port 1818 by default, but can be overridden on creation.

-### Disable ChromeAlive!
+### Disable Desktop APIs

-ChromeAlive! will be automatically enabled for Hero and DatastoreForHero sessions if `@ulixee/desktop-core` is installed locally.
+By default, Ulixee Cloud will activate apis to explore Hero Sessions and replay them in Ulixee Desktop.
+If you don't want to activate this feature, you can disable using this environment variable (also part of the cli `--disable-desktop-apis`).

-To disable launching ChromeAlive!, you can include `process.env.ULX_DISABLE_CHROMEALIVE='true'` at the top of your script, or set the corresponding variable in your shell environment.
+**Environment:** `ULX_DISABLE_DESKTOP_APIS=true`

 ### Hosted Services